gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

-\indent Given the presence of an important interaction, then the final step in the interpretation here is to interpret the results in the interaction plot or term-plot of the interaction model, supported by the p-value suggesting evidence of a different effect of supplement type based on the dosage level.
+\indent Given the presence of an important interaction, then the final step in the interpretation here is to interpret the results in the interaction plot or term-plot of the interaction model, supported by the p-value suggesting a different effect of supplement type based on the dosage level.
 To supplement this even more, knowing which combinations of levels differ can enhance our discussion.
-Tukey's HSD results (specifically the CLD) can be added to the original interaction plot by turning on the ``cld=T`` option in the ``intplot`` function as seen in Figure \@ref(fig:Figure4-12).
-Sometimes it is hard to see the letters and so there is also a ``cldshift=...`` option to move the letters up or down, here a value of 1 seemed to work. \index{Tukey's HSD} \index{compact letter display}
+Tukey's HSD results (specifically the CLD) can be added to the original interaction plot by turning on the ``cld=T`` option in the ``intplot`` function as seen in Figure \@ref(fig:Figure4-14).
+Sometimes it is hard to see the letters and so there is also a ``cldshift=...`` option to move the letters up or down; here a value of 1 seemed to work. \index{Tukey's HSD} \index{compact letter display}
 \index{interaction plot}
 \index{\texttt{intplot()}}